 Try not to get into a power struggle over the potty, but gently encourage your toddler to go at the same time every day.
 If they’re using the toilet, a little step stool can help support their feet and create the right position for pooping.

 If you’ve noticed that your toddler is constipated or having trouble with bowel movements, try the recommended food and drink options for a week to give them time to work.
 But if they’re not doing the trick, see your healthcare provider.
 “Sometimes you don’t see children until the situation is quite severe and they’ve reached the point where they’re extremely constipated and withholding stool,” says MacKnight.
 Your doctor will gently feel your toddler’s belly to check if there are any particular areas of tenderness or bumps that are abnormal.
 “We often spend a lot of time talking about non-medical treatment,” she says.
-“Sometimes we need to prescribe a laxative first [to help soften and push out the backed-up poop] and then get into the routine of improving their diet to prevent this from happening in the future.”
+“Sometimes we need to prescribe a laxative first [to] and then get into the routine of improving their diet to prevent this from happening in the future.”

 MacKnight says that there are several common approaches.
 Your healthcare provider may recommend mineral oil mixed into yogurt or other soft foods.
 Other recommendations may include Lactulose, a liquid laxative that’s added to food and drinks, and PEG 3350 (usually sold under the brand name Pegalax), a flavourless powder that can be mixed into water or juice.

 Remember that constipation may be an uncomfortable part of toddlerhood, but it will be OK.
 “Parents have to be persistent with a healthy diet and sometimes medications as well,” says MacKnight.
 “This is generally a temporary situation and solvable.”